The simple and powerful training tool you’re probably not using

 Good training and workplace learning should balance exposure to new information — processes, systems, techniques, strategies, etc. — and helping people apply that information to their work.

 Periodically retrieving knowledge increases our ability to recall and remember it.
-What’s more, is retrieval solidifies learning even further when feedback is provided.4
+What’s more, retrieval solidifies learning even further when feedback is provided.4

 In other words, if we learn something and then are quizzed on what we’ve just learned, we’ll be better at using that information in the future.
 If we’re also provided with feedback on our quiz results, we’ll perform even better the next time the information is required.

 Learning is not just rote memory, though memory clearly plays an important role.
 We don’t want our employees to simply remember what we’ve trained them to do.
 We want them to understand why it’s important to do things in that One Best Way that we’re training them on.
 We want them to consider the safety implications of not doing it the right way, or the headache of having to do the work over and over again.